 I want unitary protection.
 How do I ensure that this is available for my application?

-Unitary patent protection may be requested for any EP patent granted on or after the day when the UP system starts, i.e., presumably, on or after April 1, 2023.
-Unitary effect will not be available for patents granted before this date.
-Unitary effect will also not be available for patents granted on or after this date, but which do not contain the same claims for all 25 EU states that participated in the process leading to the creation of the UP system (i.e., all EU states except Spain and Croatia).
+Unitary patent protection may be requested for any EP patent granted on or after the day the UP system started, which was on June 1st, 2023.
+Unitary effect is not be available for patents granted before this date.
+Unitary effect is also not be available for patents granted on or after this date, but which do not contain the same claims for all 25 EU states that participated in the process leading to the creation of the UP system (i.e., all EU states except Spain and Croatia).
 This should be a small minority of patents.

-Unitary patent protection will thus be an option for virtually every currently pending EP application, once it has been granted, and you need to consider and decide for which of your pending patent applications you will eventually desire unitary protection, as opposed to “classic” validation in one or more countries of the ‘UP space’.
+Unitary patent protection thus remains an option for virtually every currently pending EP application, once it has been granted, and you need to consider and decide for which of your pending patent applications you will eventually desire unitary protection, as opposed to classic validation in one or more countries of the ‘UP space’.
 Individual validations will of course remain necessary for countries outside of the ‘UP space’.

-The situation will be relatively simple for pending EP applications for which the Intention to Grant (Rule 71(3) EPC) communication has not yet been received.
-These applications are likely to proceed to grant only after April 1, 2023, when unitary effect can be requested for them post-grant.
-No UP-motivated action is presently required for these applications.
+The situation is relatively simple for pending EP applications for which the Intention to Grant (Rule 71(3) EPC) communication was issued as from February 1st, 2023.
+These applications are likely to proceed to grant only after June 1st, 2023, when unitary effect can be requested for them post-grant.

 We at De Clercq & Partners can assist you with the process of obtaining unitary protection for your future granted EP patents.